samuncler/emotives/README.md

 The _Emotives Project_ is a set of tools, which allow you to build your own real-time emotion recognizer based on acoustic properties of speech and *not* that of word information.

+## Abstract

+Automatic detection and interpretation of social signals carried by voice, gestures, mimics, etc. will play a key-role for next-generation interfaces as it paves the way towards a more intuitive and natural human-computer interaction.
+The paper at hand introduces Social Signal Interpretation (SSI), a framework for real-time recognition of social signals.
+SSI supports a large range of sensor devices, filter and feature algorithms, as well as, machine learning and pattern recognition tools.
+It encourages developers to add new components using SSI's C++ API, but also addresses front end users by offering an XML interface to build pipelines with a text editor.
+SSI is freely available under GPL at [open-ssi](http://openssi.net).

 ## Platform

 Python